jason-moritz/JWS/README.md

 ## Change Log

-Post-MVP Removals:
+#### Post-MVP Removals:
--Removed hamburger bar as it was not needed
+- Removed hamburger bar as it was not needed
--Removed Fastest Lap Comparison because info was not logged until 2005 -Removed Constructor List as Driver Page contains this info
+- Removed Fastest Lap Comparison because info was not logged until 2005
+- Removed Constructor List as Driver Page contains this info